hausdorff/davidbalbert.github.com/_posts/2013-07-26-the-obvious-python-parser.md

 This article will go through 3 basic phases:

-* Showing the code that does the parsing.
+* Showing examples of code that does the parsing.
 These will basically be declarations of syntactic rules that cannot be broken by any legal Python program.
 They describe what a Python program *is*, and the rules in the parser collectively describe all possible Python programs.
 * Showing the code that takes these rules and actually applies them to parse Python programs.
 * Brief discussion of what the parsing itself is actually doing, what the output is, and why we want to do it.